github/site-policy/Policies/github-open-source-applications-terms-and-conditions.md

 5. No Modifications; Complete Agreement.
 These Application Terms may only be modified by a written amendment signed by an authorized representative of GitHub, or by the posting by GitHub of a revised version.
 These Application Terms, together with any applicable Open Source Licenses and Notices and GitHub's Privacy Statement, represent the complete and exclusive statement of the agreement between you and us.
 These Application Terms supersede any proposal or prior agreement oral or written, and any other communications between you and GitHub relating to the subject matter of these terms.

 6. License to GitHub Policies.
-These Application Terms are licensed under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
-You may use it freely under the terms of the Creative Commons license.
+These Application Terms are licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
+For details, see our [site-policy repository](https://github.com/github/site-policy#license).

 7. Contact Us.
 Questions about the Terms of Service?
 [Contact us](https://github.com/contact).